SalyDgn/DevopsProject/README.md

 # DevopsProject
 This project is a simple Django application that is deployed using a Continuous Integration/Continuous Deployment (CI/CD) pipeline.
 The pipeline is implemented using GitHub Actions, Docker, and Kubernetes.
+This project was made by Fatou Kiné Ndiaye, Fama Sarr and Salimata Diagana.

 ## 1. Web Application Development
 We developped a Django application with two differents